strafe27/malaysia-film-finas-dag/README.md

 This project involves a comprehensive data engineering workflow for analyzing Malaysian box office data from FINAS.
 The data spans from 2018 to 2023 and includes various stages of processing, from ingestion to visualization.

+The dbt database modelling files can be found in dags/pgsql/

 ## Project Workflow

 1. **Data Ingestion**